 Reaction Recovery is a platform that offers accessible, affordable and confidential consultation in the privacy of your own home without disruption to your current life.

-Consultations assess actual or potential limitations to the daily recovery routine with a focus on safe nutritional and dietary approaches that integrate with any current medication treatment strategy already in progress.
+Consultations assess actual or potential limitations to the daily recovery routine, which includes consideration of safe nutritional and dietary approaches that integrate with any current medication treatment strategy already in progress.

 We serve people who do not have access to formalized long-term treatment, do not wish to enroll in long-term treatment, or have completed a treatment program and are looking for ongoing guidance and accountability to improve the likelihood of a smooth transition from treatment back into everyday life.

-Our online video consultations are conducted by an experienced clinical pharmacist, certified advanced dietary supplements adviser, professional life and recovery coach established thought leader within the addiction recovery community, and creator of the highly acclaimed "12 Daily Rules for Recovery."
+Our online video consultations are conducted by Dr. Simone - an experienced certified professional coach, clinical pharmacist, recovery peer, respected thought leader within the addiction recovery community, and creator of the highly acclaimed "12 Daily Habits for Recovery."